 Intel is a leading technology company with a very flexible working environment

-The Data Center Group generates about 30% of Intel’s revenue with chips for server-platforms and related products designed for the enterprise, cloud, and communication infrastructure market.
+The Data Center Group develops workload-optimized platforms for compute, storage, and network functions.
+It also makes chips for server-platforms and related products designed for the enterprise, cloud, government, and communication infrastructure markets.

 Intel makes most of its products in its own manufacturing facilities, which allows the company to control the process for quality, speed, and flexibility.
 For some communications, connectivity, networking, field programmable, and memory components the company outsources manufacturing to third parties.
 Intel handles test and assembly in-house and through contractors.

-Intel Corp. has more than 150 locations around the globe with assembly and test facilities in China, Costa Rica, Malaysia, and Vietnam.
-Customers in China (including Hong Kong) and Singapore each generate about a quarter of Intel's sales, followed by US customers who supply 20% of revenue, and customers in Taiwan who kick in more than 15% of revenue.
+Intel Corp. is based in California and has more than 100 locations around the globe with three assembly and test facilities in China, Malaysia, and Vietnam and six water fabrication in Arizona, Oregon, New Mexico, Ireland, Israel and other countries.
+Sales are well-distributed geographically with customers in China (including Hong Kong) generating about 30% of Intel's sales, followed by Singapore and US customers, over 20% each, and customers in Taiwan who kick in nearly 15% of revenue.

 Sales and Marketing

-Intel sells its products primarily to original equipment manufacturers (OEMs) and original design manufacturers (ODMs).
-ODMs provide design and manufacturing services to branded and unbranded private label resellers.
+Intel sells its products primarily to original equipment manufacturers (OEMs), cloud service providers and original design manufacturers (ODMs).
 In addition, Intel products are sold to makers of industrial and communications equipment.

-Intel’s three largest customers account for nearly 40% of the total revenue.
-The biggest are Dell Technologies and Lenovo Group, with 15% of sales each, and HP Inc. with about 10%.
+Intel's three largest customers account for more than 40% of revenue.
+They are Dell Technologies, more than 15% of sales, and Lenovo Group (nearly 15%) and HP Inc., with around 10%.

-Intel’s sales have grown 20% a year over the past five years as the company had maintained revenue from computer-related products and its lineup of newer products for data centers and cloud computing has grown.
+Intel has posted company-record revenue in each of the past four years as it has maintained revenue from computer-related products and sales of its lineup of newer products for data centers and cloud computing have grown.